Loans you can get if you’re unemployed in Canada

 How to get an unemployment loan in Canada

 - Check the eligibility criteria before applying.
-Before filling out an application, make sure you’re eligible for the loan you’re applying for.
-Lenders often list their requirements, such as minimum income and minimum credit score.
+Before filling out an application, make sure you’re eligible for the loan you want.
+Lenders often list their requirements, such as minimum income and credit score requirements.

 - Order a copy of your credit report.
 Check your credit report for free with one of Canada’s credit bureaus (Equifax and TransUnion) so you have a good read of how your application will look to lenders.

 - Compare options before applying.
-While you may think your options are limited, you should still comparison shop before deciding on the best loan for you.
+While you may think your options are limited, you should still comparison shop before choosing the best loan for you.
 You may find varying interest rates or disparities in charges and fees between bad credit lenders.

 - Have documentation ready.
 No matter which unemployment loan you apply for, you’ll need to provide proof of your benefits income and government-issued ID.